mwozniczak/netpath-webviewer/README.md

 `gulp`

 That chain of commands should run Gulp.js, and its associated tasks that will detect file modifications and rebuild the UI as needed.
+After the build tasks are done, the gulp build process will keep alive a local dev webserver on http://localhost:8080 you can use.
+The server will autoreload on rebuild.